Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Hormone metabolism requires B vitamins, magnesium, and other nutrients.
 Many midlife women are depleted in these, impairing hormone clearance.

-How to Recognize Hormone-Driven Depression
+How to Recognise Hormone-Driven Depression

 Perimenopause-pattern symptoms: